 Gloss-coated paper is shiny and supports high contrast and a wider colour gamut than other types of paper.
 It is often used for marketing materials and magazines with a lot of colour images.
 Gloss paper lends a “pop” to colour images printed on it that doesn’t occur on uncoated papers.
 It can, however, exhibit glare, which makes any text harder to read.

 Dull-coated paper is a better choice when images and text are both important in a print job.
 The reduction of glare on the dull-coated paper makes the text easy to read, while the coated surface delivers a smooth, high-quality base for image reproduction.

 Matte-coated paper is similar to dull coated.
 It is a little lighter to the touch and less shiny than matte paper.
 From a quality standpoint, it is the least premium of the coated stocks, and it is usually the least expensive as a result.

 Cast-coated paper is super-shiny paper.
 The surface is superior for the reproduction of images and is ideal for die-cutting.
 However, the heavy coating tends to crack, so it isn’t recommended for any printed piece that must fold.
 The paper is harder to work with and is considerably more expensive than other coated papers.

 When Is Coated Paper Preferred?

-Coated paper adds a glossy, professional touch to magazines and similar publications.
-Coated paper resists dirt and moisture and requires less ink to print because it is not absorbent.
+The coated papers add a glossy, professional touch to magazines and similar publications.
+Paper resists dirt and moisture and requires less ink to print because it is not absorbent.
 Because the ink tends to sit on top of the paper rather than soak into it, the images are sharp.
 Coated papers are usually heavier than uncoated papers, which adds heft to a print job.

-Because coated paper is smoother and has better ink holdout — is less absorbent — than uncoated paper, it is more suitable for certain types of finishing techniques such as flood or spot varnish or other finish coatings.
+Because coated papers are smoother and have better ink holdout — is less absorbent — than uncoated papers, it is more suitable for certain types of finishing techniques such as flood or spot varnish or other finish coatings.